-How can I get started with email counselling?
+How can I get started with email therapy?

-- Decide email counselling is appropriate for you (read below and through the FAQs to find out more).
+- Decide if email therapy is appropriate for you (read below and through the FAQs to find out more).

-Email counselling can be useful to work with a range of issues, similar to face to face counselling.
-You might choose email counselling (instead of face-to-face) because:
+Email therapy can be useful to work with a range of issues, similar to face to face therapy.
+You might choose email therapy (instead of face-to-face) because:

 - It gives you an opportunity to write down your issues and see your own words so you can reflect on them·

-- You can read and re-read both what you are writing and what the email counsellor is writing – at any time·
+- You can read and re-read both what you are writing and what the email therapist is writing – at any time·

 - You can write your email and read the reply at a time convenient for you·

-- It gives you an opportunity for counselling without having to meet someone face-to-face
+- It gives you an opportunity for therapy without having to “meet” (albeit possibly virtually) someone face-to-face

-You can engage with EITHER email counselling OR face-to-face counselling.
-It is important to choose which service you wish to use, as working with two counsellors at the same time can be counter-productive.
-The email counselling service is not set up as a stop-gap service before face-to-face counselling.
+You can engage with EITHER email therapy OR face to face therapy.
+It is important to choose which service you wish to use, as working with two therapists at the same time can be counter-productive.
+The email therapy service is not set up as a stop-gap service before face to face therapy.